vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/0/PREFATORY_NOTE.md

 +++

-When I accepted the proposal of the publishers to contribute an introduction to the Tantraloka some time back, I welcomed the opportunity to reacquaint myself with the most towering personality of the medieval India.
+When I accepted the proposal of the publishers to contribute an introduction to the Tantrāloka some time back, I welcomed the opportunity to reacquaint myself with the most towering personality of the medieval India.
 But, when face to face with the text, I could easily gather that it was a sheer case of overestimation of my capacities.
 In addition to other failings I was confronted with one very serious handi- cap.
-I did not know Italian into which R. Gnoli translated the Tantraloka.* This has remained a cons- tant drawback.
+I did not know Italian into which R. Gnoli translated the Tantrāloka.* This has remained a cons- tant drawback.
 Shortage of time was another major

 * I am extremely thankful to Prof. Harvey P. Alper of the South- ern Methodist University, Dallas, Texas who very kindly provi- ded an English rendering of the table of contents from Gnoli's translation.
 I reproduce below the relevant portion of Prof. Alper's letter of the 15th July, 1983 verbatim-

 "The most important thing to note about the introduction to the TA is that the vast bulk of it is drawn virtually verbatim from the earlier and longer introduction to the TS!
 Below I provide a table in which the left hand column lists the sub-sec- tions of the TA Introduction, the middle column lists the pages in Gnoli's translation where they appear, while the third column lists the pages from the Introduction to the TS from which they have been taken.
 Frankly I don't think that this speaks very well of Gnoli: did he have nothing new to say? does he really think that the TA is identical in all respects to the TS-in spite of the vast difference in length?

-The bibliographical information on the TA translation is: Luce delle Sacre Scritture (Tantraloka) di Abhinavagupta (Classici delle religioni, sezione prima: le religions orientali) Torino: Unione Tipografico-editrice torinese, 1972.
+The bibliographical information on the TA translation is: Luce delle Sacre Scritture (Tantrāloka) di Abhinavagupta (Classici delle religioni, sezione prima: le religions orientali) Torino: Unione Tipografico-editrice torinese, 1972.

 viii

 PREFATORY NOTE

 handicap.
-As the Tantraloka is the magnum opus of Abhinavagupta, one of the greatest Indian encyclo- paedic thinkers of all times, all that I have been able to do is to touch the outer fringe alone of his great contribution.
+As the Tantrāloka is the magnum opus of Abhinavagupta, one of the greatest Indian encyclo- paedic thinkers of all times, all that I have been able to do is to touch the outer fringe alone of his great contribution.

-The Tantraloka is both an inspiration and a chal- lenge for the students of the tantric lore.
+The Tantrāloka is both an inspiration and a chal- lenge for the students of the tantric lore.
 It is an indispensable guide and no study on tantra should

 1. The Saivite Scriptures